 9. What are containers in DevOps?

 Containers are a form of lightweight virtualization.
 They are heavier than ‘chroot’ but lighter than ‘hypervisors’.
 Containers enable developers to work with identical development environments and stacks, but they also facilitate DevOps by encouraging the use of stateless designs.
-The primary usage for containers is simplifying DevOps with easy developer to test to production flows for services deployed, often in the cloud.
+The primary usage for containers is simplifying DevOps with an easy developer to test to production flows for services deployed, often in the cloud.

 - What are the core operations of DevOps in terms of development and Infrastructure?